 Minnesota's lemon law covers new vehicles that have been leased or purchased in Minnesota, and used vehicles still covered under the original manufacturer warranty.
 To qualify for Lemon Law coverage here, registered vehicles must be driven at least 40% for family or personal reasons, so commercial vehicles are not always covered.
 Leased vehicles must have their lease term be longer than 4 months.

 Based on Minnesota's lemon law, vehicle manufacturers or authorized dealers must make repairs if the vehicle has a warranty-covered problem or issue that has been reported within the warranty period.

 The law requires manufacturers or dealers to refund money or replace the vehicle in the following cases, which are described as "reasonable number of attempts" to address the issues:

 - After at least 4 attempts to repair the same defect or problem unsuccessfully.

 - 1 attempt to repair a defect that causes failure of the steering or braking system.

 - Vehicle is not drivable for 30 business days (cumulative) because of warranty repairs.

-The manufacturer has until the end of the 3rd year to attempt to repair the vehicle before you can claim a refund or replacement under the lemon law.
+The manufacturer may have until the end of the 3 years to attempt to repair the vehicle before you can claim a refund or replacement under the lemon law.
 A refund is the purchase price less a deduction for the vehicle's use.

 - The problem is a result of neglect, abuse, or unauthorized vehicle alterations.